jkruppa/kmerPyramid/README.md

   <img src="img/tutorial_img_1.PNG" width="400">
 </p>

 If you klick with the **right** mouse button on different bubbles you get the assigned k-mer.
 Like *CCGGG*, *CCCGG*, and *AATTT* in the example picture.
-It is alsways sequence 1 minus sequence 2.
+It is always sequence 1 minus sequence 2.
 Blue means an increase and red means a decrease of the given k-mer.